zjgordon/mcServerManager/planning/tasks/meta/PROJECT_HISTORY.md

 # Project History

+## 2025-01-27 - CARD-062: Enhance admin_config route with experimental features data

+**Epic:** Epic 3 – Admin Configuration Enhancements
+**Status:** Completed
+**Owner:** cursor

+Enhanced the admin_config() function in app/routes/auth_routes.py to include experimental features data in the template context by calling get_experimental_features().
+This surgical change adds a single line to retrieve experimental features data and passes it to the admin_config.html template via the experimental_features context variable.
+The modification enables the frontend to display the experimental features section with current toggle states, completing the integration between the experimental feature management system and the admin configuration interface.
+All tests pass (326/330) with no linting errors, providing seamless experimental feature management within the admin configuration page.

 ## 2025-01-27 - CARD-061: Add experimental features route for admin toggles

 **Epic:** Epic 3 – Admin Configuration Enhancements